Ever woken up because of a really loud garage door? It’s annoying.

 - Lifting cables

 There may be some fraying from the friction.
 If you notice these signs at all, get in contact with a garage door technician as soon as possible.
 The importance of these is high, so don’t adjust the tension on these yourself, they should be dealt with by a professional.

-Make sure that all components are locked in place tightly, and securely (screws, nuts, bolts, etc.).
+Make sure that all components are locked in place tightly (screws, nuts, bolts, etc.).
 If any are damaged, consider a replacement.

 - Spring tension

 Springs naturally will stretch and loosen and wear over time; however, if it gets to the point where your garage door is seizing up, or becoming totally inoperative, then get in contact with a garage door technician as soon as possible.

 Among all of these things, it is our recommendation that you receive service on your garage door once every 12 months.